coconath0/ML-project/project-proposal-ETI.md

 - JD (John) Escobedo - dxh19

 ## Project Abstract
-This project aims to develop a machine learning model to **classify water samples** by their probability of exceeding pollution thresholds, identifying potential environmental hazards.
-We will use the **Water Quality (46085)** dataset, which requires a critical **data transformation (pivoting)** from long to wide format.
-By analyzing chemical parameters (Fecal Coliform, Nitrogen, etc.) and temporal/location features, we plan to train a **Gradient Boosting Classifier** to predict future hazard status.
-This analysis will help identify the **most relevant chemical indicators** driving poor water quality.
+In this project we would like to focus on pollution metrics for water quality to predict when a future hazardous pollution level could be obseved.
+The model would be fed the Water_Quality dataset with over 30 million values to train on.
+While there are around 10 million potentially empty values, we believe having a large dataset that is not completely sterile will allow us to improve our understanding of modelling better.
+We will implement gradient boosting to ensure the final output of the model has iterated sufficiently to improve on previous errors.
+The parameters that seem the most promising to predict water pollution are Fecal Coliform, Nitrogen, Temperature and a few others along with location features.
+We believe with some minor feature selection, we can effectively determine the most likely contributing factors to a future water pollution hazard.

+Water quality monitoring often involves slow, expensive lab tests, and identifying which sites are becoming polluted is challenging due to the large number of parameters.
+Our objective is to develop a Classification Model that can accurately predict if a water sample (based on its chemical fingerprint and location) will exceed critical health/environmental thresholds.

 ## Problem Statement
-Water quality monitoring often involves slow, expensive lab tests, and identifying which sites are becoming polluted is challenging due to the large number of parameters.
-Our objective is to develop a **Classification Model** that can accurately predict if a water sample (based on its chemical fingerprint and location) will exceed critical health/environmental thresholds.
+Water quality is a pressing issue that has become more important as scarcity in southern and/or landlocked regions has resulted in more advanced solutions.
+With a large dataset comprised of various observation sites, we aim to effectively determine which factors play the largest role in determining when a given water site will reach a hazardous pollution level.

+In doing so, we believe we can contribute to finding patterns or markers that will allow for the prevention of major pollution of a water site based on its current content, temperature, and location etc.

-* **Problem:** The raw data is in a complex **long format** and its ultimate size must be validated after transformation.
+* **Problem**: The raw data is in a complex long format and its ultimate size must be validated after transformation.
-* **Objective:** Develop a **Binary Classification Model** that predicts a sample's **Hazard Status** (Safe vs. Unsafe) based on its chemical profile.
+* **Objective**: Develop a Binary Classification Model that predicts a sample's Hazard Status (Safe vs. Unsafe) based on its chemical profile.
 * **Benchmark:** We will use a **Simple Logistic Regression Classifier** as our benchmark to test the foundational strength of the chemical features.
 We will aim for an $\text{F1}$-score exceeding $0.75$.
-* **Data Origin:** The data comes from **OpenML (ID: 46085)** and consists of multiple environmental parameters recorded across various sites and years.
+* **Data Origin:** The data comes from OpenML (ID: 46085) and consists of multiple environmental parameters recorded across various sites and years.

 ## Dataset